 The overall spend on cloud is expected to touch USD 216B by 2022, according to Statista.
 The bulk of this spends results from continuous cloud adoption by almost every industry.
-Whether it is high tech, finance, health care, public sector, or education, the clamour is not just about workload migration.
+The clamor is not just about workload migration, whether it is high tech, finance, health care, public sector, or education.
 There is an increasing trend of having more applications that are custom-built for the cloud.
-The application development landscape is changing rapidly, with more apps written to run in containers, for instance.
+In addition, the application development landscape is changing rapidly, with more apps written to run in containers.
 If you are a budding Cloud enthusiast or a seasoned veteran in IT, getting a Cloud certification makes sense, especially if you try to differentiate yourself from the crowd.

 “Through 2022, insufficient cloud IaaS skills will delay half of enterprise IT organizations’ migration to the cloud by two years or more.
 Today’s cloud migration strategies tend more toward “lift-and-shift” than toward modernization or refactoring.
 However, lift-and-shift projects do not develop native-cloud skills.
 This is creating a market where service providers cannot train and certify people quickly enough to satisfy the need for skilled cloud professionals.”–Gartner ( January 2020 )

 1. Demand for Cloud Professionals